mr0x13f/odin-raylib-web-pong/README.md

 Based on the [odin-raylib-web](https://github.com/karl-zylinski/odin-raylib-web) project template by Karl Zylinski.

 This project was meant to try out the feasability of making a graphical application for the web using WASM with minimal setup.
 It also tests how usable Odin and Raylib are for a simple game.
-I was pleasently surprised how easy it was to do both.
-In fact I found it easier to write Pong in Odin/Raylib than other languages and frameworks I had used before, like Love2d.
-This is noteworthy as Odin is a native systems language without a garbage collector or fancy OOP features.
-Compared to this, paying the performance cost and reduced portability that's part of the trade-off with using other "simple" alternatives like Love2d, doesn't seem worth it anymore.

 ## Local setup